acidicoala/public-entitlements/README.md

 # public-entitlements

 A public repository of Origin entitlements and Ubisoft products.
-Origin entitlements are used e.g. by [DreamAPI](https://github.com/acidicoala/dream-api).